cado-security/product-help/docs/cado/investigate/ai investigator.md

 ![File Details 2](/img/ai_image2.png)

 ### Availability
 Cado AI Investigator is available for customers using version v2.107.0 or later.
-This feature is currently in beta and can be enabled under **Settings > Experiments**.
+This feature is currently in beta and can be enabled under **Settings > Experiments >> AI Investigator**.
 It will be applied to all new data imports.

 ## Privacy